dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

   * TLS 1.2 or later connection
 * Out-of-process
   * Windows Server 2016/Windows 10 or later; IIS 10 or later
-  * Edge connections use HTTP/2, but the reverse proxy connection to the [Kestrel server](xref:fundamentals/servers/kestrel) uses HTTP/1.1.
+  * Public-facing edge server connections use HTTP/2, but the reverse proxy connection to the [Kestrel server](xref:fundamentals/servers/kestrel) uses HTTP/1.1.
   * Target framework: Not applicable to out-of-process deployments, since the HTTP/2 connection is handled entirely by IIS.
   * TLS 1.2 or later connection